confluentinc/examples/music/README.md

 After you run `./start.sh`:

+* Instead of using the music demos's REST endpoints, use KSQL to inspect the data.
 * If you are running Confluent Enterprise, use Control Center to view and create KSQL queries.
 Otherwise, run the KSQL CLI `ksql http://localhost:8088`.